kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-strings.md

 title: PHP Strings
 ---

-A string is a set of characters (letters, numbers, symbols) that's defined inside quotation marks either single quotes, e.g. 'This is a string' or double quotes, e.g. "This is a string".
+A string is a set of characters (letters, numbers, symbols) that's defined inside quotation marks either single quotes, e.g. `'This is a string'` or double quotes, e.g. `"This is a string"`.

 **Example Code:**